dcunited001/dcunited001.github.io/_drafts/mexican-caravan.md

   formed? what becomes their purpose and their movement's raison d'être?

+- is this really timed to coincide with elections? because that's really shitty to put 100,000 people living in Latin America up to something just to create a PR-showdown to influence elections domestically. that's reallly shitty.

 - TODO: ![Population Density Map of Mexico]()
   - overlaid with major road maps